lightfeed/extractor/CONTRIBUTING.md

-# Contributing to lightfeed-extract
+# Contributing to lightfeed/extractor

-Thank you for considering contributing to lightfeed-extract!
+Thank you for considering contributing to lightfeed/extractor!
 This document outlines the process for contributing to the project and releasing new versions.

 ## Development Workflow